LeoQK/academic-kickstart/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
-  "Education and Technology",
+  "Technology and Human Decision-Making", "Organizational Adaptation",
-  "Games and Game Theory",
+  "Games and Game Theory"]
-  "Collaborative Autonomy"]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.